 Innovate educational programs and curricula to prepare the next generation of leaders in academic emergency medicine.

-"To conduct innovative emergency care research, with a focus on clinical and translational studies that advance the health and health equity of the people of Wisconsin and beyond."
+"To conduct innovative emergency care research, with a focus on clinical and translational studies that advance the health and well-being of the people of Wisconsin and beyond."

 Emergency Medicine Research News